Flagsmith/flagsmith-docs/docs/managing-features.md

 # Feature Flags

-Flags within Bullet Train can be defined either as a boolean value, or as a String of text.
-This allows you to use Bullet Train in the multiple ways.
+Flags within Flagsmith can be defined either as a boolean value, or as a String of text.
+This allows you to use Flagsmith in the multiple ways.

 - Showing and hiding features in your application.
 E.g. A sharing button within an application.
 - Configuring values used within your application remotely.
 E.g. The number of power-ups a user might have in a game.